Apple Arcade: Subscription Service Launching for $4.99 Monthly With 100 Exclusive Games

 Apple Arcade, first revealed earlier this year, will be available starting Sept.
 19 in more than 150 countries with the release of iOS 13.
 Priced at $4.99 monthly “for the whole family,” the game-subscription service will be available with a one-month free trial.
 The company announced the plans at its Sept.
 10 event at its Cupertino, Calif. headquarters.

-Among the games available at launch are Konami’s “Frogger” and “Toy Town”; Capcom’s “Shinsekai Into the Depths”; and Annapurna Interactive’s “Sayonara Wild Hearts” from developer Simogo, billed as a playable music video.
+Among the games available at launch are Konami’s “Frogger,” an updated version of the arcade classic, and “Toy Town”; Capcom’s “Shinsekai: Into the Depths,” an underwater adventure game; and Annapurna Interactive’s “Sayonara Wild Hearts” from developer Simogo, billed as a playable music video.

 Apple Arcade will be accessible on iPhones, iPads, Apple TV and Macs via a new tab in the App Store (available on Sept.
 30 on iPadOS and tvOS 13, and in October on macOS Catalina).
-The games will have no ads or in-app purchases and Apple Arcade provides access to up to six people per account.
+The games will have no ads or in-app purchases and won’t be available (at least at first) anywhere else.
+Apple Arcade provides access to up to six people per account.

 Apple Arcade also is set to feature titles from partners including Sega, WarnerMedia’s Cartoon Network, Bossa Studios, Finji, Giant Squid, Klei Entertainment, Lego, Mistwalker, Snowman and ustwo games.